 - How Non-Fungible Tokens (NFTs), Decentralized Applications (dApps), Decentralized Autonomous Organizations (DAOs), and Decentralized Finance (DeFi) present a new wave of disruption

 - And much more!

-Elias Ahonen was described as “one of the first Bitcoin historians” by Bitcoin.com for his 2016 Encyclopedia of Physical Bitcoin and Crypto-Currencies.
-Though he started professional life as an IT analyst and North Korea geopolitical researcher, he soon found himself in a whimsical seven-year career as an international blockchain consultant and dealer of million-dollar Bitcoin art which serves as an intimate backdrop to the bigger story.
+Elias Ahonen was described as “one of the first Bitcoin historians” by Bitcoin.com for his 2016 Encyclopedia of Physical Bitcoins and Crypto-Currencies.
+Though he started professional life as an IT analyst and North Korea geopolitical researcher, he found himself in a whimsical seven-year career as an international blockchain consultant and dealer of million-dollar Bitcoin art, the story of which Cointelegraph labelled as perhaps “cryptocurrency’s first rock’n’roll biography”.
+His gonzo-style memoir serves as an intimate backdrop to the bigger story.

 Introduction (taken from the book)